Brookfield, Queensland: Education

-There is no secondary school in Brookfield.
-The nearest secondary school in Kenmore State High School in Kenmore to the south-east.
+There are no secondary schools in Brookfield.
+The nearest government secondary school is Kenmore State High School in neighbouring Kenmore to the south-east.

 Amenities

 The Anglican Church of the Good Shepherd is at 615 Brookfield Road (corner Boscombe Road, 27.4932°S 152.9143°E).

 Brookfield Uniting Church is at 2 Upper Brookfield Road (corner Rafting Ground Road, 27.4950°S 152.9085°E).
 It is the former Brookfield Methodist Church.

 The Brookfield branch of the Queensland Country Women's Association meets at Brookfield Uniting Church hall.

+Brookfield Cemetery is still in use and is operated by the Brisbane City Council.

 Events

 Every year the Brookfield Show is held over three days.
 The 2006 Brookfield show attracted almost 22,000 visitors.
 A formal ball is held annually in Brookfield.
 The 2005 Show Ball had 550 attendees, 2006, 2007 and 2008 attracted 800 people.